HatTrickLabs/txt/README.md

 string result = ngin.Merge(person);

-//result = Hello John Doe we see who have these certs: mcse, mcitp, mcts.
+//result = Hello John Doe we see you have these certs: mcse, mcitp, mcts.
 ```

 ##### Notes:
 - Lambda expressions can be used within any of the following tags *{simple}*, *{#if}*, *{#each}*, *{#with}*, *{?var:},* *{?}*, *{>parital}* and *{@}* tags.
-- Lambda arguments can be: a value from the bound object, string literal, numeric literal, or boolean *true/false*.
+- Lambda arguments can be: a value from the bound object, string literal, numeric literal, boolean *true/false* literal or a declared variable,.
+- To explicitly pass a *null* argument to a lambda function, declare an unassigned variable and pass that variable as the argument — see [Variable Declaration](#variable-declaration).
 - Numeric literal argument types are inferred (no need for a type suffix).
 - String literal args can be enclosed in single or double quotes.
 - If a string literal contains a double quote, enclose the literal with single quotes to avoid the need to escape.